Temperature anomaly (K; relative to 1971-2000) - Ocean: latitudes between 90S and 00N - NOAA - Monthly

 | 2025-08-31 | 0.347586 |

 Suggestion.
-One of the pros of our data visualization and download service is that we give you well-crafted metadata.
-Check it below to learn more about the attributes of the series that you use in your research.
+One of the pluses of using our web site is that we give you rich metadata.
+Find it below to delve deeper into the characteristics of the indicators that you use in your research.

 Not for investment purposes.
-Information available on FetchSeries is not suitable for investment purposes or other financial decisions.
-Users should seek expert advice and perform independent analysis before pledging money to any investment.
+Content distributed on FetchSeries is not suitable for investment purposes or as a basis for financial-decision making.
+Users should ask for professional advice and do their own independent due diligence before making any financial commitments.

 Series Metadata